titola/neuropa/README.md

 ![](media/fake_gsm_sampler_49hz50hz51hz.jpg)

+If I use my body as antenna by touching the receiving antenna with the hand, I can record the pulses repeated with frequency of about 78250 Hz that could be caused by the SMPS (Switch Mode Power Supplies) of the electric smart meter.

+The samples of a sound sampled at 80 KHz can be hidden in the modulanting signals.
+The absorbed impulsive radiation of 80 KHz generates thermoelastic pulses that "sample" the overall signal envelope (not just the signal at 945 MHz but also the other components, some described in this document), causing the perception of the sound.
+The domain is not digital, therefore the samples have a duration at least equal to the pulse width.

+It is difficult to correctly demodulate the hidden signal and listen the sound, because the injected samples have to be in phase with the electric current, just as the pulses at 80 KHz.
+The trick used by the thugs to monitor the phases of the electric current is described in a separated section (an infrasound obtained from a signal at 422.733 MHz).

 I have simulated the tinnitus produced by the pulses of the signal received at 945 MHz by approximating the termo-acoustic demodulator described in the section "Voice encoding":